ecyoung3/FRHEED/README.md

 * The program slows down considerably if the camera frame is scaled to larger than its native resolution
 	* This primarily affects webcams with low (640x480) native resolution
 	* Not really a "bug" since upscaling the image requires a cubic interpolation calculation, which takes time

+## Known Errors
+**"This application failed to start because it could not find or load the Qt platform plugin "windows" in ""."**
+Solution: Add the "platforms" folder (included in the master branch) to the same folder as FRHEED.py

+**Intel MKL FATAL ERROR: Cannot load mkl_intel_thread.dll.**
+Solution: Add mkl_intel_thread.dll (included in master branch) to the same folder as FRHEED.py

+**[swscaler @ ...] bad dst imagae pointers**
+Solution: Uninstall ffmpeg if it's installed on the system.
+Something about the codecs seems to cause a conflict.

 ## Author